sevmorris/macback-m1/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 :exclamation: I'm pretty new to this, and I'm unable to resist banging away at it almost every day.
 It has already changed *a lot* since, say, last week.
 Or even last Thursday.
 It's public, but it's _very much_ a WIP.
+My door is open if anyone has any feedback, tips or suggestions.

 ## Tasks